Alien vs. Predator Central logo

 M41 Pulse Rifle

 Developed by retired Colonial Marine Jonathan LaForce, the M41 was another predecessor of the M41A.
 Although he lived a quiet life serving a BBQ cart, LaForce was able to put together one of the best weapons ever made.
-Being much more versatile and robust than the Weyland Storm Rifle, the M41 gained a lot of popularity by marines and went into production by Armat.
+Being much more versatile and robust than the Weyland Storm Rifle, the M41 gained a lot of popularity with marines and went into production by Armat.
 The M41 was taken into service by the Colonial Marine Corps in the year 2171.
 The weapon was soon upgraded to the M41A which solved some problems with the weapon jamming and overheating.
 The M41 prototype was referenced in the Aliens: Bug Hunt anthology book story "Episode 22", released in 2017.

 M41A Pulse Rifle

-M41A Pulse Rifle from Aliens
+The M41A Pulse Rifle from Aliens

 Start With Alien Books